 Dairy farming is an important part of rural economies.
-Each cow generates approximately $20,000 of economic activity in the local community each year.
+Each cow generates approximately $34,000 of economic activity in the local community every year.
 But new farmers face significant barriers and are not entering the profession at a rate that offsets the loss of retiring producers.
 The U.S. loses 5-10% of its dairy farms every year.
 Because the average age of farmers is 59 years old and many do not have an identified successor, farm loss is expected to continue.
 Meanwhile mid-career dairy graziers who are seeking to expand and improve their business are also faced with a lack of skilled people who can manage a farm.

 Dairy Grazing Apprenticeship—the first formal Apprenticeship for farming in the nation—was created by and for farmers to address these challenges.

 Using the model of education that has prepared skilled workers in the trades for more than a century, DGA combines work-based training with related instruction for the federally recognized occupation of “Dairy Grazier.”
 A dairy grazier is a farmer who uses managed grazing.
 In managed grazing systems the majority of farm acres are planted to perennial forages and cows are rotated through paddocks of high quality grasses that are allowed to rest and regrow.
 Using this cost effective method, dairy graziers are able to restore natural resources, produce high quality milk, and remain profitable in both conventional and value-added markets.